We all have a story behind why we do what we do, and this is mine.

 - Peter Coniglio

 The proverbial penny dropped when I read this one simple statement, "the therapist isn't the expert, it is the client who is the expert in their own lives".
-This changed everything for me because it is an incontrovertible truth.
+This changed everything for me because it is an incontrovertible truth, a truth that I always knew deep inside but had yet to fully recognise.
 This lead me to study the work of Steve, Insoo, and other Solution-Focused exponents.
-It was like a homecoming for me for so many years I instinctively knew this but hadn't been able to apply this understanding.
-The Solution Focused approach enabled me to pull all my experiences together into a coherent and effective approach.
+The Solution Focused (SF) approach enabled me to pull all my experiences together into a coherent and effective approach.

-Of all the practices that I have studied the Solution Focused approach is the only approach that can offer quick remedy and change to a wide range of different needs.
+Of all the practices that I have studied the SF approach is the only approach that can offer a quick remedy for a wide range of different needs.
 It is beautifully simple (but not necessarily easy) and can be hugely empowering for the individual.
-The recognition that you and you alone have the answers to all your problems is a significant shift when compared to other forms of coaching or therapies.
+The recognition that you and you alone have the answers to all your problems is a significant shift when compared to other forms of coaching.
 Through the simple act of noticing and recognising "what works", you can begin to navigate a more successful strategy to all that life throws at you.

 As my coaching career evolved the importance of effective questioning became clear.
-And this was further confirmed to me as I began to explore the Solution Focused approach.
+And this was further confirmed to me as I began to explore SF Coaching.
 Questions are a central component of this approach, but what is revolutionary about SF questions is that unlike other approaches in which questions are asked to elicit information in SF questions are asked to help the client recognise their own solutions.
 This is groundbreaking in coaching terms because now the relationship is turned on its head, in terms of coach and client relationships.

 As the coach is no longer the expert, the role that they play is one that facilitates the coachees' journey to self-awareness.
-A phrase that I often use is that "the coachee has all the solutions, the only problem is that they forget sometimes whats worked for them before, I as a coach, therefore, am there to help remind them of what they already know."
+A phrase that I often use is that "the coachee has all the solutions, the only problem is that they sometimes forget what works best for them, I as the coach, am there just to help remind you of what you already know."

 Why I Can Help You